-2. Not make “any use of [a state party's cultural] property and its immediate surroundings or of the appliances in use for its protection for purposes which are likely to expose it to destruction or damage in the event of armed conflict; and by refraining from any act of hostility directed against such property”; this obligation can only be waived by imperative military necessity (see Rule 39);
+2. Not make “any use of [a state party's cultural] property and its immediate surroundings or of the appliances in use for its protection for purposes which are likely to expose it to destruction or damage in the event of armed conflict; and refrain from any act of hostility directed against such property”; this obligation can only be waived by imperative military necessity (see Rule 39);

 3. “Prohibit, prevent and, if necessary, put a stop to any form of theft, pillage or misappropriation of, and any acts of vandalism directed against, cultural property … [and] refrain from requisitioning movable cultural property situated in the territory of another [state party]“;